 - Meet the

-- Direct Debit/Withdrawal - You must provide the routing number of your financial institution, your account number, plus the date you want to make your payment (up to the April 18 filing deadline) directly on the Wisconsin e-file form.
+- Direct Debit/Withdrawal — You may provide the routing number of your financial institution, your account number, and the date you want to make your payment (up to the April 18 filing deadline) directly on the Wisconsin e-file form.
 If it's after April 18, you cannot pay with Wisconsin e-file; instead, select one of the following payment options.

 Pay Online — You can pay using the department's free, online service.

 Credit Card — You can use American Express, Discover, MasterCard or VISA.
 A convenience fee will be charged (none of the fee goes to the Department of Revenue).
 You must pay the same day you set up the credit card payment.

 - Pay by check or money order — Complete and print Form EPV (Electronic Payment Voucher).
 Send this form, along with your payment, to the address listed on the form.

 Once I begin filing, is there a limit on how much time I have to complete and e-file my tax return using Wisconsin e-file?

 No. There is no time limit.
 However, please keep in mind the Wisconsin Department of Revenue's

 If you cannot complete your tax return in one sitting, save the return in a portable document format (PDF) to your computer or other storage device (disk, CD, flash drive, etc.) by clicking "File" and "Save as".
 Make sure to do this before closing your return.